One More Day … With Dad

 On Sundays we often walked the block to church together.
 He was a quiet Christian who had come to the church as a young twenty-something.
 No bragging, no Bible thumping … he taught me to live what I learned including to be respectful of others, be honest, loyal, and work hard, and I passed it on to my children.

 He was the oldest of five children.
 I am the oldest of three.
 My son is the oldest of two.
 We all have the same traits.
-Matt is my dad in a younger generation.
+My son is my dad in a younger generation.
 I have been told as long as I’m alive my father will never die.

 His was not the life of a high-powered CEO or politician or world traveler, but he was the world to us.
 The oldest of five children growing up in Amelia County, he was a child of the Depression who quit school after eighth grade to help support his financially-strapped family.
 His dad worked in Richmond during the week and sometimes didn’t make it home to the family with his paycheck but, instead, drank it away on the weekends.